• Skip to main content

 Having a Budget Makes You Aware of Trouble Ahead

-If you have a budget and are hyper-aware of each area you spend and how much you’re incoming versus outgoing expenditures, you have the foresight to see when you might be overspending in a specific area.
+Suppose you have a budget and are hyper-aware of each area you spend and how much you’re incoming versus outgoing expenditures.
+In that case, you have the foresight to see when you might be overspending in a specific area.

 Also, a benefit of budgeting is seeing where other sinking funds or categories might need more cushion.
 Is the price of groceries going up?

-Do you need to add a little more to your grocery budget?
+Do you need to add more to your grocery budget?
 Will you need the money for a new roof faster than you think, and where can you pull that money out?

 Budgets Can Make You Healthier